Distributing Custom B2B Apps for iOS

 You should weigh the pros and cons for each of these options to decide which method is best for your B2B company.

-How will you distribute your custom B2B app for iOS devices?
+How will you leverage custom app distribution for B2B on iOS devices?